 1. LINE an 8-by-8-inch baking pan with parchment paper or aluminum foil.
 If using foil, generously butter the foil (parchment paper is naturally nonstick).
 Set aside.

 3. REMOVE from heat and add vanilla extract (be careful as it will spatter).
-Stir in crumbled matzo pieces, slivered almonds and optional dried cherries until evenly coated.
-Pour into prepared baking pan and spread into an even layer.
+Stir in the crumbled matzo pieces, slivered almonds, and the optional dried cherries until evenly coated.
+Pour into a prepared baking pan and spread into an even layer.